 Average sales rep

 It’s clear that adoption is important here — but that’s only part of the story.
-Without a way to track sales performance and connect them to the number of role-plays performed, you’ll never know exactly if those role-plays had any impact on the rep’s performance in the field and ultimately, any impact on closing deals.
+Without a way to track sales performance and connect them to the number of role-plays performed, you’ll never know exactly if those role-plays had any impact on the rep’s performance in the field and, ultimately, any impact on closing deals.

 The takeaway is simple: No single sales metric tells a full story.

 Adoption and engagement are important, yes — but to get real insight into sales performance, you need to track, analyze, and learn from a much wider variety of data.
-That’s why a complete sales performance dashboard that tracks metrics across all enablement activities – onboarding, ongoing training, conversation intelligence, sales content, and key competencies development – is the most effective way to see a full picture of sales performance and productivity.
+That’s why a complete sales performance dashboard that tracks metrics across all enablement activities – onboarding, ongoing training, conversation intelligence, sales content, and key competencies development – is the most effective way to see a full picture of sales productivity and performance.

 What do CROs care about?

-• How healthy is my pipeline?
+- How healthy is my pipeline?

-• Which deals are at risk or progressing nicely?
+- Which deals are at risk or progressing nicely?

-• Are reps doing the right volume of activities?
+- Are reps doing the right volume of activities?

-• Are they prepared to hit quota?
+- Are they prepared to hit quota?

-• What do my top reps do differently?
+- What do my top reps do differently?

-• What do my top managers do differently?
+- What do my top managers do differently?

-• What content and enablement programs are truly driving an ROI and being used by my team?
+- What content and enablement programs are truly driving an ROI and being used by my team?

 5 key sales performance dashboards for CROs